Become a humanitarian aid worker abroad

 Furthermore, the Finnish Red Cross strengthens the operational capacity of the International Red Cross and Red Crescent Movement by funding strategically important positions of the committee and the federation.

-Applying for the Finnish Red Cross aid worker reserve
+Applying for the Finnish Red Cross humanitarian aid worker reserve

 Professionals living in Finland and those living abroad who have a strong connection to Finland can apply for the reserve.
 The applicants selected must have the education, skills and language skills required for the international tasks of the Red Cross and Red Crescent.